-The product is intended for use in the electromagnetic environment specified below.
-The user of the product should make sure that it is used in such an environment.
+The device is intended for use in the electromagnetic environment specified below.
+The user of the device should make sure that it is used in such an environment.

-Immunity tests EN/IEC 60601-1-2 test level Compliance level Electromagnetic environ- ment - guidelines Conducted RF distur- bances acc. to IEC 61000-4-6 3 V {ms} 150 kHz to 80 MHz 3 V {rms} Portable and mobile HF communications equipment should be used no closer to Radiated RF disturbances acc. to IEC 61000-4-3 3 V/m 80 MHz to 2.7 GHz 6 V for ISM frequency bands 3 V/m any part of the product, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
-Recommended safety distances: $d = 1.2 \sqrt{P}$ Where P is the rated power of the transmitter in watts [W] according to the information provided by the transmitter manufacturer and d is the recommended separation distance in meters [m].
-Field strengths from fixed HF transmitters as determined by an electromagnetic site survey a should be less than the compliance level in each frequency range b. $d = 1.2 \sqrt{P}$ 80 MHz to 800 MHz $d = 2.3 \sqrt{P}$ 800 MHz to 2.7 GHz Interferences may occur in the vicinity of equipment marked with the following symbol:
+Interference immunity tests EN/IEC 60601 test level Compliance level Electromagnetic environ- ment - guidelines Conducted RF disturbances acc. to IEC 61000-4-6 3 V {rms} 150 kHz to 80 MHz 6 V {rms} Portable and mobile RF communications equipment should be used no closer to Radiated RF disturbances acc. to IEC 61000-4-3 3 V/m 80 MHz to 2.5 GHz 3 V/m any part of the device, including cables, than the recommended separation distance calculated from the equation applicable to the frequency of the transmitter.
+Recommended separation distances: d = 1.2 √P Where P is the rated power of the transmitter in watts [W] according to the information provided by the transmitter manufacturer and d is the recommended separation distance in meters [m].
+Field strengths from fixed RF transmitters as determined by an electromagnetic site survey ^a should be less than the compliance level in each frequency range ^b . $d = 1.2 \ \sqrt{P}$ 80 MHz to 800 MHz $d = 2.3 \sqrt{P}$ 800 MHz to 2.5 GHz Interferences may occur in the vicinity of equipment marked with the following symbol: (('))